ethereum-attestation-service/eas-docs-site/docs/zk--playbook/overview.md

 Our goal? **Help you build faster**.
 And help ZK + attestations feel like something you can actually use, not just read about.

+> This playbook is created as a result of a zk research grant and support from the **Ethereum Foundation**.

 ### What We're Solving For
-This playbook is part of a zk research grant from the Ethereum Foundation.
 The question behind the research is simple but still unsolved:

 > **"What's the best way to generate zero-knowledge proofs from attestations?"**